syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of line/border when text feild is in default state.
+            Border color of the numerictextbox is in default state.
             <br/>
             <br/>
         </td>